camunda/camunda-docs/docs/self-managed/backup-restore/operate-tasklist-backup.md

 camunda_operate_backup1_8.1.0_part_6_of_6
 ```

-Operate provides a simple API to perform backup and check it's state.
+Operate provides a simple API to perform a backup and check the state of the backup.
 Restoring of backup can be performed
-using standard Elasticsearch API.
+using the standard Elasticsearch API.

-### Prerequisites
+## Prerequisites

-Before one can use backup and restore feature:
+Before you can use the backup and restore feature:

-1. Elasticsearch repository must be configured
+1. Elasticsearch repository must be configured.
-2. Operate and Tasklist must be configured with repository name by using the following configuration parameters:
+2. Operate and Tasklist must be configured with the repository name by using the following configuration parameters:

 ```yaml
 for Operate: